Laravel-Backpack/docs/6.x/getting-started-license-and-support.md

-# 4. Add-ons, License & Support
+# 4. Add-ons, License, and Support

 ---